 Seboomook is located at the Northern end of Moosehead Lake, the largest lake in Maine.
 It is at the north west corner of the North West cove of the lake.
 The location is stupendous and well worth the drive of almost 30 miles on dirt roads from Rockwood.
 The views south down the lake to the Spencer Mountains are spectacular.
 The picture at right shows a typical view from a campsite and there are more pictures below.

 Seboomook, ME 04478

 Campsites & RV Facilities

 Most of the sites are open, sunny and grassy and have electric & water at the site.
+Electricity is only available at certain hours when the generator is running.
+Cell phone reception it very "iffy" and, when we were there, the WiFi had been reduced to only half an hour a day.
 A lot of the waterfront sites have small lean-tos which you can either sleep in or put your tent or RV next to them & use the lean-to for cooking & storage.
 There is an RV dump station and pump out at your site is available at a very reasonable charge.